Tantra: Modern era

 The occultist and businessman Pierre Bernard (1875–1955) is widely credited with introducing the philosophy and practices of tantra to the American people, at the same time creating a somewhat misleading impression of its connection to sex.
 That popular sexualization is more accurately regarded as the western Neo-Tantra movement.

-In modern scholarship, Tantra has been studied as an esoteric practice and ritualistic religion, sometimes referred to as Tantrism.
-There is a wide gap between what Tantra means to its followers, and the way Tantra has been represented or perceived since colonial era writers began commenting on it.
+While hugely influential on Hindu practices and ritual, the Tantric traditions are poorly understood by contemporary Hindus.
+Likewise, western scholarship has often ignored this important aspect of Indian and Hindu-culture.

 Many definitions of Tantra have been proposed since, and there is no universally accepted definition.
 André Padoux, in his review of Tantra definitions offers two, then rejects both.
-One definition, due to Padoux, is found among Tantra practitioners – it is any "system of observances" about the vision of man and the cosmos where correspondences between the inner world of the person and the macrocosmic reality play an essential role.
+One definition, according to Padoux, is found among Tantra practitioners – it is any "system of observances" about the vision of man and the cosmos where correspondences between the inner world of the person and the macrocosmic reality play an essential role.
 Another definition, more common among observers and non-practitioners, is some "set of mechanistic rituals, omitting entirely the ideological side".

 Tantric traditions have been studied mostly from textual and historical perspectives.
 Anthropological work on living Tantric tradition is scarce, and ethnography has rarely engaged with the study of Tantra.
 This is arguably a result of the modern construction of Tantrism as occult, esoteric and secret.
 Some scholars have tried to demystify the myth of secrecy in contemporary Tantric traditions, suggesting new methodological avenues to overcome the ethical and epistemological problems in the study of living Tantric traditions.